-Stories on the topic of road safety seem to be finding their way into the community paper on a regular basis these days.
-The stories all run to a familiar theme,
+Stories on the topic of road safety find their way into the community paper occasionally.
+These stories all run to a familiar theme,

 2. The issue is referred to the local transport agency.
 (Sometimes a community board politician will intervene before referring it to the transport agency).